 David Wolf takes pride in his work as an attorney, author, and advocate.
 As an attorney, he represents individuals throughout the State of Florida.
 He limits his practice to a small caseload (as compared to some other firms) so he can provide that one-to-one relationship and representation to each client who retains him.
 His clients come from all walks of life and from all age groups and stages in life.
 From infants to students to corporate executives to retirees and everyone in between, David Wolf understands the needs of his clients and importance of enforcing one's legal rights and the importance of being respected and valued as a person.
 This is especially true for injury victims whose lives have been changed through no fault of their own.

-David Wolf is the author of ten books that have been published and are available for free on this website.
+David Wolf is the author of twelve books that have been published and are available for free on this website.
 The books are titled as follows:

 - Florida Automobile Accidents - Personal Injuries - Keys to Protecting and Enforcing Your Legal Rights;